 If you have a large customer base far away from your headquarters, consider outsourcing fulfillment to a provider with a warehouse location closer to them.

 “It was the Shopify Fulfillment team that helped me understand the opportunity we had by opening a fulfillment center on the East Coast,” says Elizabeth Grojean, founder of Baloo Living.
 “The team even ran the reports and historical analysis that helped us see how much of our customer base was located there.

-“By shipping from the East Coast, we’re able to cut our delivery times to customers down almost by half, and we’re saving an incredible amount on our shipping cost, not to mention lowering our carbon footprint.”
+“By shipping products from the East Coast, we’re able to cut our delivery times to customers down almost by half, and we’re saving an incredible amount on our shipping cost, not to mention lowering our carbon footprint.”

 Order fulfillment options and which one is right for you

 There are three types of order fulfillment strategies you can choose from: merchant fulfillment, dropshipping, and third-party fulfillment.
 Each is better suited to different types of ecommerce store, depending on their shipping volumes, customer location, and team strengths.

 Best for: Small ecommerce businesses with low sales volumes.

 Merchant fulfillment happens when you complete the order fulfillment process yourself.
 Also known as in-house fulfillment, it’s one of the most popular options: almost 90% of all retail orders had at least some store involvement in their fulfillment.

 “If you do fulfillment in house, it's a great opportunity to create a more personalized experience for your customers.
 Add in a hand-written note or a sample of a product you think they may like!
 The more of a human connection you can create, the better the experience.” —Laura Whitaker, founder of Wildcraft